Key points

 The specific treatment plan will depend on factors such as the patient's age, overall health, and the nature of the injury.
 It is essential to follow the healthcare provider's instructions closely and attend all follow-up appointments to ensure the best possible recovery.

-What not to do after a head injury?
+What can cause a head injury?